dimarra/TA-Microsoft-Sysmon/README.txt

         6.0.2
  	--------
- 	Field extractions for Added field aliases for cmdline, parent_process, and parent_process_id
+ 	Field extractions for Added field aliases for cmdline, parent_process, and
+	parent_process_id.
 	Special thanks to David Dorsey (https://github.com/trogdorsey) for this contribution.

  	6.0.1
  	--------
  	Field extractions for MD5, SHA1, SHA256, IMPHASH
 	Special thanks to David Staulcup (https://github.com/dstaulcu) for ongoing assistance and contributions

  	6.0.0
  	--------
  	Updates to support sysmon V6
- 	Special thanks to David Staulcup (https://github.com/dstaulcu) for ongoing assistance and contributions
+ 	Special thanks to David Staulcup (https://github.com/dstaulcu) for ongoing
+	assistance and contributions

   	5.0.0
   	--------
   	Updates to support sysmon V5
-  	Note the sample configuration included below was modified to exclued the ImageLoad section which was found
+  	Note the sample configuration included below was modified to exclued the
-	to be causing BSOD on some Windows 7 test systems.
-Special thanks to David Staulcup (https://github.com/dstaulcu) for ongoing assistance and contributions
+	ImageLoad section which was found to be causing BSOD on some Windows 7 test systems.
+Special thanks to David Staulcup
+	(https://github.com/dstaulcu) for ongoing assistance and contributions

 	4.0.0